PrairieLearn/PrairieLearn/docs/faq.md

 </pl-hide-in-panel>
 ```

-For more information on this strategy, see [the documentation for pl-hide-in-panel](elements.md#pl-hide-in-panel-element).
+For more information on this granular technique, see [the documentation for pl-hide-in-panel](elements.md#pl-hide-in-panel-element).